-(A) First Setting.
-Unless otherwise provided by statute or with the consent of the parties, the commission shall hold no hearing fewer than twenty (20) days after the first issuance of notice.
+- (A) First Setting.
+Unless otherwise provided by statute or with the consent of the parties, the commission shall hold no hearing fewer than twenty (20) days after the first issuance of notice. - (B) Resettings.

-(B) Resettings.
 If the commission resets the hearing, it shall send out an amended notice.
-If the reset date is later than the first setting, the commission may hold the hearing fewer than twenty (20) days from the date of the issuance of the amended notice.
+If the reset date is later than the first setting, the commission may hold the hearing fewer than twenty (20) days from the date of the issuance of the amended notice. - (4) Continuances.

-(4) Continuances.
 The commission may continue the hearing date upon notice to the parties.
 Any party may move for a continuance.
-The motion shall state good cause for the continuance.
+The motion shall state good cause for the continuance. - (5) Order of Proof.
+The petitioner shall present its case first, unless the commission orders otherwise.